jps28PCT/PCT_EET320/README.md

   ## addr_assign()
   This function imports PyVISA and automatically opens a connection to every piece of benchtop equipment it can find.</br>
   It is able to automatically identitify and assign the USB addresses to allow easier transition between lab workstations.</br>
+  If PyVISA is not installed, this function will ask the user to allow PyVISA to be installed, and then it will be imported.</br>
   </br>
   `addr_assign()` is passed no values and returns nothing.</br>
   However, it creates global variables to be used by user-defined functions and methods.</br>
+  These variables are used to communicate with the benchtop test equipment used in lab.</br>
   The variables are:
   |VARIABLE|PURPOSE|
   |:---:|:--|